Are you looking for a new place to study the latest data science related news and trends? Check out a few of the links below.

 An important part of maintaining and optimizing your website involves keeping an eye on your traffic.
 You need to know …

 Part 2 of the Blogging in a Nutshell series highlights simple ways to drive traffic to your original solid content.
 The simplest ways to drive traffic you should already be doing for your website even if you don’t have a blog: submit a (dynamic) sitemap to major search engines, claim your blog on syndication websites and share the articles and content on social media sites.

+Users have the ability to find the information they want and then able to dismiss irrelevant content faster.
+So how do you determine when you should post, how often and how to be interesting?
+There are two primary objectives for blog articles (three in business).
 There are two primary objectives for blog articles: make a point and encourage discussion among readers.
-For business, there is a third overarching objective: self-promotion.
-The key to any blog you probably already know: original solid content.
-With original content your blog will draw an audience; that audience will revisit your blog which will foster discussion around your content.
 Over the next few days we will briefly discuss in detail how to form original content, followed briefly by means to drive traffic and finally how to foster discussion around your blog articles.